brandongregory/brandongregorycreative.com/README.md

 - `gulp package` to minify everything and get it ready for deployment

 I chose to separate out the packaging process, since that's typically not done until after I'm done testing.

+*Note:* Speaking page is not done.
+I need to figure out how to speak first.